BitPoet/LoolEditor/README.md

 ## Changelog

+### 0.0.17

+ - Added dropdown to select the user interface language to the user template + profile
+ - Create versions when saving a document
+ - Display versions in a side bar when selected from the editor menu (File -> Version history)

 ### 0.0.10

  - Automatically install the WOPI endpoint when LoolEditor.module is installed and remove it when uninstalling
  - Make LOOL-URL configurable in LoolEditor module config to allow hosting it on another server (untested yet)
  - Fix issue with automatic LOOL URL determination when ProcessWire is installed in a subdirectory
+ - Allow the admin to select a different user field from "name" that will be shown as the display name in the editor

 ## License
 This module is released under MPL 2.0.
 See the LICENSE file in this repository for details.